jacobbierstedt/pyseq/README.md

 # PySeq - A Python tool kit for biological sequence data
 Python development tool kit for common biological sequence data manipulations

 pyseq is a python package intended to facilitate development or exploration of biological sequence data and is always a WIP.
-As such, there are many limitations and optimizations to be made.
+As such, there are many limitations, optimizations to be made, and probably some bugs.

 ### Quick start
 pyseq is a pip installable python package.
 To begin using, clone the repo, and install the package in your environment.